hmrc/python-cookiecutter/{{cookiecutter.project_name}}/README.md

 ### Adding dependencies

-- Runtime dependencies should be pinned in `requirements.txt`
+- Runtime dependencies should be pinned in `setup.py` in `install_requires`.
-- Testing dependencies should be added to `tox.ini`
+- Testing dependencies should be added to `tox.ini` under `testenv.deps` .

 ### License